-The function of the protection system is to protect the system from abnormal conditions and faults by isolating the faulty element as quickly as possible.
+The function of the protective system is to protect the system from abnormal conditions and faults by isolating the faulty element as quickly as possible.
 This will ensure the working of a healthy section of the network.
+In short, the function of a protective system is as follows.

 A protection system consists of Current & Voltage Transformers, protective relays, circuit breakers, and batteries.